camunda/camunda-8-js-sdk/README.md

 Any configuration passed in to the `Camunda8` constructor is merged over any configuration in the environment.

 The configuration object fields and the environment variables have exactly the same names.
-See the file `src/lib/Configuration.ts` for a complete list of configuration.
+See the file `src/lib/Configuration.ts` for a complete configuration outline.

 ## A note on how int64 is handled in the JavaScript SDK